-12. If the distribution and/or use of the Library is restricted in certain countries either by patents or by copyrighted interfaces, the original copyright holder who places the Library under this License add an explicit geographical may distribution limitation excluding those countries, so that distribution is permitted only in or among countries not thus excluded.
+12. If the distribution and/or use of the Library is restricted in certain countries either by patents or by copyrighted interfaces, the original copyright holder who places the Library under this License explicit geographical mav add an distribution limitation excluding those countries, so that distribution is permitted only in or among countries not thus excluded.
 In such case, this License incorporates the limitation as if written in the body of this License.